Upward-Spiral-Science/claritycontrol/Draft/progress_report.md

 ### Methods
 The following is the code we have written so far that represents the above categories.
 Next we will discuss our method for approaching the necessary problems.

-Sahithi please put the links in for the following hw/ipython notebook stuff:

 | Question Type | Code |
 |---------------|------|